sintefmath/SurfaceWaterIntegratedModeling.jl/docs/JOSS/paper.md

 # Functionality

-SWIM is implemented in Julia, with computational performance as a key goal.
+SWIM is implemented in Julia [@julia], with computational performance as a key goal.
 Input data consists solely of raster data (2D matrices), for topography, terrain features, infrastructure and weather data.
 Functionality
 includes: